sgoedecke/farmers-market-cpp/README.md

 ## Todo

-- [ ] Turn structs into classes with header files - make code more idiomatic
+- [ ] Turn structs into classes with header files - make code more idiomatic.
+(Idiomatic code's the only benefit of doing this, I think, since this project's small enough to not require partial compilation).
 - [X] Add the ability to plant crops
 - [X] Proper crop-planting sprites which mature into different crops
 - [X] Harvest crops and store them in the inventory